skyler-ruiter/cuda_nccl_stf_graph_algs/README.md

 --

-* Wrote most of it myself but did us AI for some of the boilerplate and debugging
+* Wrote most of it myself but did use AI for some of the boilerplate and debugging

 * tried a lot of methods and failed a lot, but proud of what I was able to implement.